The KILT

 The Kilt is an extensive informative guide on kilts.

-Kilt and Jacks foundation is based around the Kilt and it is our moral duty to keep talking about the kilt.
-Therefore, In order to pay our tribute to Kilt, we have decided to share the utmost information guide on kilts which we are calling, “The KILT“.
+Kilt and Jacks Foundation is centered around the kilt, and it is our moral duty to keep talking about it.
+Therefore, in order to pay tribute to the kilt, we have decided to share the ultimate guide to kilts called “The KILT”.
+In “The KILT”, we will be discussing the origin, history, and modernization of kilts and how we are playing our small role in it.
+So let’s start by discussing the 13 sweet secrets about kilts!THE Kilt

-2- There is a deep cultural history of kilts that connect it to Scotland.
-Most of the kilts are the symbol of patriotism in Scotland.
+• Second, there is a deep cultural history of kilts connecting it to Scotland.
+Most kilts are symbols of patriotism in Scotland.

-3- The kilts were first mentioned in 1538 and they were worn by Scots Highlander men.
-They used to wear it as a full-length garment.
+• Third, kilts were first mentioned in 1538 and were worn by Scottish Highlander men as a full-length garment.

-4- The knee-length kilt that is worn today’s time were not available till early 18th century.
+• Fourth, the knee-length kilt that is worn today was not available until the early 18th century.

-5- The first kilts were either white, brown, green or black and there was a reason for that.
-The people of clans used plants, mosses, and berries to dye the wool which could only produce either white, brown, green or black color.
-As time passed, there were lots of new natural dyes which brought some other colors as well.
+• Fifth, the first kilts were either white, brown, green, or black because the people of clans used plants, mosses, and berries to dye wool, which only produced these colors.
+As time passed, new natural dyes brought more colors.

-7- Great kilt was for men that were also a female version of it which is called arisaid, which is down to the ankles.
-Earlier, arisaid was made from white tartan cloth with a wide-spaced pattern.
+• Seventh, there was also a female version of the Great Kilt called an arisaid, which was down to the ankles.
+Earlier versions were made from white tartan cloth with a wide-spaced pattern.

-8- There was a time in the late 17th century when a small kilt or phillabeg was first worn and it was the bottom half of the kilt, which is gathered into folds and then belted at the waist.
-It used to fall just above the knee.
-People used to wear a separate cloth over the shoulder for protection and warmth.
+• Eighth, in the late 17th century, the bottom half of the kilt, called a phillabeg, was first worn.
+It was gathered into folds and then belted at the waist, falling just above the knee.
+People wore a separate cloth over their shoulder for protection and warmth.

-12- Usually, a kilt is accompanied by a sporran which is also called a kilt pouch that is worn around the waist over a kilt.
-There are different styles and types of sporrans including; leather day sporran, Semi Dress Sporran, and Full Dress Sporran.
+• Twelfth, a kilt is usually accompanied by a sporran, which is also called a kilt pouch worn around the waist over the kilt.
+There are different styles and types of sporrans, including leather sporran, Semi Dress Sporran, and Full Dress Sporran.

-13- People also wear a kilt pin that holds the two pieces together and also a Sgian dubh (skee-an doo) which is a small dagger that sits in your sock.
+• Thirteenth, people also wear a kilt pin that holds the two pieces together and a Sgian Dubh (skee-an doo), a small dagger that sits in the sock.

 FAQs about Kilt